-Classic moist and delicious vanilla cupcakes with 3 different frostings to choose from.
+These are the best classic vanilla cupcakes.
+They are super moist, fluffy and flavorful with 3 different frostings to choose from.
 Pick your favorite and enjoy!

 I’ve just returned from a magical weekend in London, and I haven’t quite calmed down from my excitement yet.
-I had the most AMAZING time ever!
+I had the most amazing time ever!
 I know, I know – I say that about almost every place I travel to, but I truly do mean it every time.
 Whenever I’m in a new place, I just want to stay there for good.
-I love exploring, meeting new people, and experiencing new cultures – it revives me like nothing else.
+I love exploring, meeting new people, and experiencing new cultures.
 What I liked best about London was that it immediately felt like home.
 Although there are billions of people walking the streets, nothing felt estranged, but rather thrilling and exciting.

 I had so much fun that I was really close to extending my trip, if only I had one friend willing to stay there with me.
 None of them were, though, claiming that they had to go back to work.
 I guess that makes sense.